Question

 Interpretation

 The maximum number is not a goal.
 It is a reference point that helps you understand how hard different sessions feel relative to your ceiling.
+Most workouts should happen below max effort unless you are following a structured plan.

 Next step